rfht/abstain/README.md

 using
 pledge(2)
 *execpromises*.
-By default, it will do so with all possible *execpromises* included.
-Specifying
+By default, it will do so with all
+*execpromises*
+allowed.

+Specify
 *vices*
 with
 **-v**
+in a comma-separated list.
+They represent the exact same concept as
+*promises*
+in
+pledge(2),
+except that their effect is the reverse - they prohibit access to syscalls by removing the corresponding pledge(2)
+*promise*
-removes those from the
+from the
-*execpromises*,
-thereby restricting the allowed syscalls for the *binary*.
-Multiple
-*vices*
-can be specified separated by commas.
+*execpromises*.

 The
+**-e**
+flag adds the
+'error'
+*promise*
+(which is not included by default) so that a violation will lead to
+`ENOSYS`
+instead of
+`SIGABRT`.

+The
 **-l**
 flag prints all possible
 *vices*
 to the standard output.

+The main use case that
 **abstain**
-always runs with the
-'error'
-promise.
+is designed for is to gather empirical behavioral data on software, for specific types of syscalls, bulding on pledge(2) syscall groups.
+Ideally, this is combined with source code review and a study of kernel trace logs (see ktrace(1))
+.

 # EXAMPLES